 | Pluno AI | AI support agent | Complex B2B tickets | Zendesk, Jira, Slack | Custom (free simulation) | Medium |

-| Zendesk QA | Quality assurance | 100% native QA coverage | Zendesk native | $35/agent/mo | Low |
+| Zendesk QA | Quality assurance | 100% native QA coverage | Zendesk native | $35/agent/mo, billed annually | Low |

-| Zendesk WFM | Workforce management | Staffing forecasts | Zendesk native | Quote-based | Medium |
+| Zendesk WFM | Workforce management | Staffing forecasts | Zendesk native | $25/agent/mo, billed annually | Medium |

-| Zapier | Automation | No-code triage and sync | Premium connector | $19.99/mo | Low |
+| Zapier | Automation | No-code triage and sync | Premium connector | Paid plan required for Zendesk Premium app; Professional from $19.99/mo billed annually | Low |

 | Slack for Zendesk | Collaboration | Team escalations | Zendesk native | Free | Low |